teach-afp/www/input/lecture4.md

 * Applicative functors

-   - Useful to apply "multi-parameters" functions to multiple container arguments
+   - Useful to apply "multi-parameter" functions to multiple container arguments

        * **Simplify code**, i.e., it hides the plumbing needed to take out functions and